CBD brands sometimes use extraction methods as a unique selling point.

 - You have a clear lab-test report showing you cannabinoid and terpene-profiles and contents.

 Just realize that these lab-test reports usually don’t show all terpenes and cannabinoids, but they can give you a good indication of the product’s cannabinoid- and terpene-profile.

-A study which looked at peak plasma concentrations of CBD in a comparison of capsules filled with either unheated or heated cannabis extracts containing 10 mg THCtotal (THC + THCA) and 10–15 mg CBDtotal (CBD +CBDA), found that peak plasma CBD concentrations were 4 times higher in the unheated extract!
+A study that looked at peak plasma concentrations of CBD in a comparison of capsules filled with either unheated or heated cannabis extracts containing 10 mg THCtotal (THC + THCA) and 10–15 mg CBDtotal (CBD +CBDA), found that peak plasma CBD concentrations were 4 times higher in the unheated extract (2)!

 The unheated CBD extract contained:

 - A much higher concentration of CBDA than the heated CBD-extract, and;

 - A lower CBD concentration than the heated CBD-extract.

 Further research should confirm these results, but based on this study we can conclude that you would benefit from having a high concentration of CBDA in your CBD product as well.